3. Applying for an in-year transfer

 Voluntary Aided, Academy or Free Schools

-You should contact the school(s) directly to find out your child's position on their waiting list.
+Please contact the school(s) directly to find out your child's position on their waiting list.